maikewu/forms/docs/fields/05-asset-single-select.md

 parentDoc: 635ce486ae5fac003cef279e
 ---

-The AssetSingleSelect field allows to select an asset from the account or a certain costumer.
+The AssetSingleSelect field allows to select an asset from the account or a certain customer.

 # Configuration Overview